ibm-cloud-docs/assistant/dialog-actions.md

       If multiple actions in a single JSON action array add the result of their programmatic call to the same context variable, then the order in which the context is updated matters:

-      1. If you have a combination of server (cloud_function or web_action) and client actions in the array, the service processes the server type (cloud_function or web_action) actions first.
+      1. If you have a combination of server (cloud_function or web_action) and client actions in the array, your assistant processes the server type (cloud_function or web_action) actions first.
 As a result, the value that is calculated for the context variable by the last client type action in the array overwrites the value calculated for it by any server type actions.

       1. Per action type, the order in which the actions are defined in the array determines the order in which the context variable's value is set.
 The context variable value returned by the last action in the array overwrites the values calculated by any other actions.